KevinAst/tw-themes/TOOLING.md

 <!--- *** SUB-SECTION *************************************************************** --->
-# Setup Library Tooling

-Setup Library Tooling
+# Initialize NPM Project

-This task will setup the basic Node/NPM tooling needed to package/build/deploy this utility.
+This task will initialize the project as an NPM project.

 At the end of this process you should have:

-- The tooling needed to build/deploy a JavaScript utility.
+- **tw-themes** initialized as an NPM project, with it's `tailwindcss` peerDependency.

 - Impacted Dependencies:
   ```